 The British colonial rule turned, once the richest country in the world into one of the poorest.
 By 1947, India was a country with 80% of the total population below the poverty line, major food insecurity, heavy unemployment, illiteracy, and innumerable unresolved internal matters.
 Our country has seen widespread poverty, illiteracy, unemployment, famines; not to mention the religious riots and a rough partition.
 Not Railways, ports, buildings, schools, English, or democracy; but these were the actual gifts Indians received from the British, “the gifts of oppression” as I would call them.

 Even after facing these immense setbacks and problems, the nation has now come a long way in these 75 years of freedom.

 From being a country that struggled to feed its citizens, India is now a food surplus nation, which even exports its food products across the world.

 From having 80% of the population under poverty, today India is home to various multi-billionaires, and it’s a favourite hub for foreign investments.

 From being a colony of one ruler or another for several centuries; today, India is the world’s largest democracy.

 In 2019, India also surpassed the UK to become the 5th largest economy in the world in terms of nominal GDP.
-The country which looted India for 200 years, we surpassed their entire GDP within 73 years of Independence.
-From being one of the poorest, today, India is the 5th largest economy of the world; and shows better promise of growth in the next few decades than any other nation.
+The country which looted this country for 200 years, India surpassed their entire GDP within 73 years of Independence.
+From being one of the poorest, today, India is the 5th largest economy in the world; and shows better promise of growth in the next few decades than any other nation.